-Movement: Very Much a Part of Type
+Movement: An Important Part of Type

 When I set out to define "breed type" — the two most frequently spoken words in the dog person's lexicon — I found myself looking back at the great dogs I had seen through the years, as well as poring over the pages of dog show history.

 Richard G. ("Rick") Beauchamp |

 July 31, 2013

 It is important to understand that the movement must tell all about the dog's breed.
 Pictured is young Amy Rodrigues and her Brittany in the classic photo of the dog in action.
 Photo by Joan Ludwig.